 High School Scholarship

 Available to students who will graduate from high school with an average of not less than 75% overall, and are entering their first year of post-secondary studies.

 Available to students who are currently enrolled in and/or returning to a college, undergraduate, graduate or post-graduate field of study at a Canadian accredited post-secondary institution.
 The student must demonstrate academic achievement in their previous and/or current field of study of not less than 75%.

 Available to applicants who have not pursued secondary or post-secondary studies in the five years preceding their application.

-Applications and supporting materials must be sent to the Scholarship Committee and postmarked no later than midnight on March 31.
-The AHT endeavors to mail each applicant an acknowledgment of receipt of their application by April 30.
+Applications and supporting materials must be sent to the Scholarship Committee and postmarked no later than midnight on May 1st, 2020.
 Subject to the receipt of final transcripts, incomplete applications will not be evaluated.
 All applications received by the AHT are considered private and confidential and will be reviewed only by AHT employees and Scholarship Committee.